-The stage can be moved in very small steps by using the XY-position arrow buttons in the Microscope Stage control.
+The stage can be moved in very small steps by using the XYposition arrow buttons in the Microscope Stage control.
 Adjust the step length in the Step text box.

-Note that the step length applies to all directions of stage movement: X, Y and Z. Too big steps can crash the objective into the sample.
+The step length applies to all directions of stage movement: X, Y and Z. Too big steps can crash the objective into the sample.